Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 That's... concerning.
-I’m pretty sure not everyone here got in the queue to the toilet just for that holy water, could have started a war.
+I'm pretty sure not everyone here got in the queue to the toilet just for that holy water, could have started a war.
 Thank god one of the baristas let me take the water from her secret mug, no idea where that came from.
 We had two soft flat brushes, a small one for painting the details, a medium one for the speedrun.

 ![alt text](sculp.png)